MujyKun/IreneBot/patch-notes/patch_notes_V1.04.1.md

 Added dev mode to Irene.
 This way we can run a production version of the bot without messing up important data.

+Weverse no longers loads all past cache and loads in < 10 seconds instead of 10 minutes now.